csoren/cpp-exceptions/Guide.md

 }
 ```

-Note, however, that you're throwing an `std::exception` - not an instance of ex's dynamic type.
+Note, however, that you're throwing an `std::exception` - not an instance of `ex`'s dynamic type.
 Yes, this is indeed the well-known [C++ slicing problem](http://en.wikipedia.org/wiki/Object_slicing).
 If `ex` is really an `std::runtime_error`, the object will be sliced so only the `std::exception` portion is left, discarding any data or overridden methods in `std::runtime_error` - including `what()`.
 Be very, very careful when throwing references to exceptions.
 You rarely get what you want.

 ## 1.5.
 Re-throw without arguments
 If you have to re-throw a caught exception, `throw` without arguments is almost always what you want to do.
-If you do supply an argument, the object will be sliced. `throw `without arguments will re-throw the exception polymorphically, reusing the exception frame.
+If you do supply an argument, the object will be sliced. `throw` without arguments will re-throw the exception polymorphically, reusing the exception frame.

 Don't:
 ```